 One of the downsides of being self-employed has always been the lack of traditional benefits.
 As the number of self-employed people in the UK grows (4.5 million in 2015, up from from 3.8 million in 2008) so does the pool of people who are vulnerable to unexpected changes in their circumstances.

-We recently carried out a survey of over 500 UK micro-business owners and found that a huge 82% of micro-business owners have worked through an illness because they felt they couldn’t afford to take time off.
+We recently carried out a survey of over 500 UK small business owners and found that a huge 82% of small business owners have worked through an illness because they felt they couldn’t afford to take time off.

 To reduce the danger of cash worries due to being under the weather, here are some practical ways to help protect yourself: